OnyeCode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "2-group" file is a bash script that prints all the groups the current user is part of.
 "3-new_owner" file is a bash script that changes the owner of the file hello to the user betty.
 "4-empty" file is a bash script that creates an empty file called hello.
+"5-execute" file is a bash script that adds execute permission to the owner of the file hello.